9 Different Types Of Laboratories As Of 2026 [Explained]

 • Timers that control the exposure length

-• Multi-grade filters for tunning contrast
+• Multi-grade filters for tuning contrast

 • Chemicals in shallow trays for developing prints